cmpnnt/pia-sharp/docfx_project/index.md

 ### MacOS

-`Cmpnnt.Pia.Ctl` currently does not support MacOS because Dotnet 7 does not yet support it for Native AOT.
-Dotnet 8 will include MacOS, at which time this library will be updated and Nuget packages will be released.
-When that happens, you'll need to install the latest [Command Line Tools for XCode](https://developer.apple.com/download/) to compile this project.
+To compile on MacOS, you'll need to install the latest [Command Line Tools for XCode](https://developer.apple.com/download/).

 ## References